opengsn/docs/README.md

 Example use cases for GSN:

+3. **Privacy**: Enabling ETH-less withdrawal of tokens sent to stealth addresses
 1. **Pay for gas in supported ERC-20 tokens**: Allow users to pay for gas in ERC-20 tokens that support `permit` function
 2. **Pay for gas off-chain**: Allow users to pay for gas indirectly via a L2 rollup or a credit card
-3. **Privacy**: Enabling ETH-less submission of zero-knowledge proofs, GSN allows sending tokens to stealth addresses
 4. **Onboarding**: Allow dapps to subsidize the onboarding process for new users